-In the Sierra Blanca and Yellowjacket area both disseminated bulk tonnage and high-grade vein-style targets are present.
-Historical drilling, including drilling by International Tower Hill Mines Ltd. ("ITH") in 2007, has defined broad zones of gold mineralization in the altered volcanics.
+In the Sierra Blanca and Yellowjacket areas, both disseminated bulk tonnage and high-grade, vein-style targets are present.
+Historical drilling, including drilling by ITH in 2007, has defined broad zones of gold mineralization in the altered volcanics.
 In addition, vein mineralization is present in the north-south trending structural zones that have hosted historic high-grade production.
-Drilling will also target projections of the bulk tonnage and high-grade zones under cover to the east and south of the main target area in the Savage Valley.
+Drilling at both Sierra Blanca and Yellowjacket has continued to delineate more mineralization.
+In addition, chip channel sampling in two adits at Sierra Blanca has confirmed that they are mineralized over their entire length (Table 1).
+Drilling has now extended the area of known mineralization south into the Savage Valley area making that entire area into a single zone of mineralization.

-Historical drilling in the Jolly Jane area in the 1990's by Barrick encountered disseminated mineralization over wide intervals within favourable host lithology.
+Historical drilling in the Jolly Jane area in the 1990s by Barrick encountered disseminated mineralization over wide intervals within favourable host lithology.
 In addition, key deep structural zones have been identified and targeted as possible high-grade feeders to the disseminated system.
-In March a lease was signed on an additional two patented claims at Jolly Jane which will allow exploration there to expand.
+In March, a lease was signed on an additional two patented claims at Jolly Jane which will allow exploration to expand.
+All of the areas which could be drilled under the current permits have been tested at Jolly Jane.
+In areas that could not be drilled surface chip channel samples were taken to confirm that the zone of mineralization extends up dip to the surface to the west of the drilled area.

 The Connection Prospect has returned several 10-20 metre intercepts in the +1 g/t gold range in the historical drilling.
-Mineralization in the Connection areas is hosted in a debris flow unit and has not been followed up since its discovery in the 1990's.
-The Phase I work will address the confirmation of the existing mineralization and initial testing of other new targets to the west.
+Mineralization in the Connection areas is hosted in a debris flow unit and has not been followed up since its discovery in the 1990s.